 The use of articles of speech and conjunctions usually don’t make name distinguishable.

-“A Pizza Shop”, “Pizza Shop”, and “The Pizza Shop” (regardless of designtor) are not distinguishable
+- “A Pizza Shop”, “Pizza Shop”, and “The Pizza Shop” (regardless of designator) are not distinguishable

 Words you can’t use and things you can’t do